What are your rights to a refund if you need to change or cancel a wedding?

 Our Twitter feed is full of people confused about their rights now they are allowed a slimmed-down wedding, such as Helen, who tweeted: "@MartinSLewis We've postponed our wedding until Oct 2020 from March due to coronavirus.
 If we are only allowed 30 guests, are we entitled to a refund for the rest?"

-There’s little you can do about the government restrictions, but here are some key questions answered … Of course, much will depend on your contract, so it's important you check that over carefully as well.
+There's little you can do about Government restrictions, but here are some key questions answered by legal experts.
+Of course, much will depend on your contract, so it's important you check that over carefully as well.
 There are no hard and fast rules, but we hope this gives you some guidance.

-If you do decide to go ahead, it’s likely your big day will sadly not be quite so big.
-Whether this entitles you to a discount, depends on the services offered.
+If you decide to go ahead, it's likely your big day will sadly not be as big as you'd planned.
+Whether this entitles you to a discount will depend on the services being offered.

 Read your contract carefully here.
-First, never to just simply the wedding without checking your contract, as you could be in breach of contract.
-Ultimately, you should be able to cancel, though where the venue’s incurred costs specifically for your wedding (eg, bespoke centre pieces) they may be entitled to keep that sum.
+Never simply cancel the wedding without checking your contract first, as you could be in breach.
+Ultimately, you should be able to cancel, though where the venue's incurred costs specifically for your wedding (eg, bespoke centrepieces), they may be entitled to keep that sum.